Michael Najjar: cool earth

 Michael Najjar's latest work series "cool earth" (2021 ongoing) deals with our planetary future in times of climate change as well as with the role of new climate technologies.
 It addresses the far-reaching ecological, economic and cultural impact of human-induced climate change, which leads to a fundamental redefinition of the relationship between humans and nature.
 In the new epoch of the Anthropocene, humans have become the major transformative force in the Earth system, which is increasingly reaching its limits.
 Humans are now altering nature for hundreds of thousands of years into the future; the natural environment is being transformed into post-natural landscapes, the technosphere envelops our planet and is expanding increasingly into outer space.
 The synthesis of the technical and the natural will be decisive for the future of our planet.

 In view of the dramatic consequences of climate change for future generations, technical, aesthetic, and cultural new perspectives are needed.
 Topics such as geoengineering, weather manipulation, terraforming, satellite-based Earth observation, biophilic architecture, new energy sources and transport systems, as well as urban future designs, are at the center of the "cool earth" series.
 It raises the question of if and to what extent technologies can help us shape the planetary future — and what price we will have to pay for it.
 Scientists are increasingly discussing the possibilities of large-scale technical interventions in the natural Earth systems, known as climate engineering: targeted technical interventions in the Earth’s geo- and biochemical cycles, the oceans, soils, and atmosphere.

-The "cool earth" series spans the arc from a looming dystopian future — which has already arrived in the present — to a technology-based, decarbonized, post-fossil world.
-The works act as a resonance body that connects scientific knowledge and technological utopias with aesthetic construction.
-The images and video works open up a field of thought of possible futures — designs of a livable, post-destructive world within our planetary boundaries.